mountrcg/Trio-GarminDatafield/README.md

-# Garmin Watch
+# Garmin Watch Datafield

-The repository gathers all watch faces and data fields for Garmin usable with Trio system.
+The repository contains the data field for Garmin usable with Trio system.

 # How to use

-The easy solution is to download directly the watch faces and data fields for you garmin devices.
-The files are available here : https://github.com/mountrcg/garminWatch/releases
+The easy solution is to download the *.prg files for you garmin devices.
+The files are available here : https://github.com/mountrcg/...

 To install the prg in your devices :
 - Install Garmin Express and configure with your account